h26k2/node-gui-scraper/README.md

 #### 1. Enter Website URL (Product Catalog Page)

-You are requested to enter url of the webpaged which contains the products.
+You are requested to enter url of the webpage which contains the products.
 Below is the graphical example of the url you need to enter